BIOS1140/BIOS1140.github.io/docs/Exercise5.md

-This data is also from from [Bersaglieri et al. 2002](https://www.sciencedirect.com/science/article/pii/S0002929707628389).
+This data is also from [Bersaglieri et al. 2002](https://www.sciencedirect.com/science/article/pii/S0002929707628389).
 It is the allele frequency in various human populations for one allele at a set of 101 biallelic SNP markers close to the *LCT* gene on chromosome 2 in the human gene.
 Each row is a SNP and there are three frequencies - one for North Americans of European descent, one for African Americans and one for East Asians.

 Since we have the allele frequencies, we can easily calculate *F*~ST~ for each of these SNPs.
 For our example here, we will do this between `european_americans` and `east_asians`.
 First of all, let's use our `calc_fst` function on just a single SNP.